Increase the visibility and efficacy of your sign by following this process.

-The sign may be for advertising or persuasion; information or direction; safety, or simply decoration.
-What you expect the sign to do for you will then determine the design, materials, fabrication and cost.
+Your sign may be for advertising or persuasion; information or direction; safety, or simply aesthetics.
+What you expect the sign to do for you will then determine the product, the visual design, and cost.

-Walk or drive past the sign’s site and decide where the most appropriate position would be.
+Walk or drive past the sign’s potential location and decide where the most appropriate position will be.

-Once you’ve decided on the most suitable location and viewing angle, you can determine the size.
-Think about the information which you want to display.
-And how large the information will have to be in relation to readability.
+The size of your sign can be determined once you’ve decided on the most suitable location for your sign.
+Think about the necessary information only which you want the sign to display.
+How large will the information have to be for ease of readability at distance?

 In most circumstances, replacing like for like signage on your premises does not require planning permission.
 If you’re unsure, always seek advice from your landlord or local authority.